 This can also go beyond just looking at your own website.
 Analysis of the broader search landscape in general, and of your competitors, can yield useful insights for your SEO strategy.

 Having said that, SEO analysis is a broad term.
 In order to conduct this type of analysis, it’s necessary to break it down into different areas.
-We’ll examine four of the most common types of SEO analysis.
+We’ll examine four of the most common types of SEO assessments.

 4 Types of SEO Analysis